Aggregate-Intellect/original-handson-packages/reinforcement learning/readme.md

 This directory contains the code associated with the Reinforcement Learning Workshop.
 It is been organized into three sessions and their respective Jupyter notebooks.
-The contents in each session/notebooks are as follows.
+The contents in each notebooks are as follows.
 - Session 1
 	- Epsilon-greedy algorithm
 	- Value Iteration Algorithm